-This index is called the Jaccard index (also known as the Jaccard similarity coefficient), defined as the size of the intersection divided by the size of the union of two sets.
-Subsequently, the distance $D_{\alpha}(\X,\Y)$ between X and Y is defined by
+This index is known as the Jaccard index or Jaccard similarity coefficient, which measures the size of the intersection of two sets divided by the size of their union.
+The distance $D_{\alpha}(\X,\Y)$ between X and Y is then defined by

-This distance metric is called the Jaccard distance, which takes values between zero and one, with zero indicating that X and Y are identical and one indicating that they are entirely distinct.
+This distance metric is called the Jaccard distance, which ranges from 0 and 1, with 0 indicating that X and Y are identical and 1 indicating that they are entirely distinct.
 The Jaccard distance satisfies the mathematical definition of distance in the set-theoretic sense.
-It was also utilised to define the distance between research disciplines \cite{Okamura19} based on a similar idea.
+A similar idea was used by \citek{Okamura19} to define the distance between research disciplines.